 Book This Artist

-I have taught in a variety of settings since moving from Japan to Minnesota.
-I have carried out school residencies, as well as workshops at the Minnesota Children’s Museum, senior citizens' facilities, fiber-related festivals, and at the Minnesota Textile Center, among other venues.
+SAORI is a huge part of Chiaki’s life, teaching out of school residencies, as well as workshops at the Minnesota Children’s Museum, senior citizens’ facilities, fiber-related festivals, and at the Minnesota Textile Center, among other venues.

 SAORI Weaving provides the opportunity of freedom.
 Freedom to choose colors and textures while creating, to explore and much more!
 Chiaki will provide SAORI looms for the students to work on and she will facilitate and encourage students as they develop skills and enjoy SAORI Weaving process.
 The aim of the workshop is for students to create one-of-a-kind piece of woven art!